How to Remove Limescale and Prevent It from Settling in Your Home

 How does limescale build up in our homes and why?

-Water hardness is determined as the density of dissolved calcium and magnesium in the water.
+Water hardness stands for the density of dissolved calcium and magnesium in the water.
 There are 2 types of water hardness – temporary and permanent:

 - Temporary hardness is caused by dissolved calcium hydrogen carbonate and can be removed by boiling the water.
 During the process, the soluble calcium hydrogen carbonate disintegrates into carbon dioxide, insoluble calcium carbonate and water.
 That is when the insoluble calcium carbonate forms a layer of limescale on hot water pipes and boilers.